 Deprecations View of a Gradle Build Scan

-This is so you can see any deprecation warnings that apply to your build.
+This lets you see any deprecation warnings that apply to your build.

 Alternatively, you can run gradle help --warning-mode=all to see the deprecations in the console, though it may not report as much detailed information.